Novimatrem/blog/_posts/2023-05-30-how-to-fix-hitching-lag-spikes-stuttering-in-your-left-4-dead-2-probably-video.markdown

 I just released a video that may help you, if you're having performance issues in Left 4 Dead 2 on PC.
 If you're having problems with stuttering, hitching, lag spikes, etc, then this may resolve it for you:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/fJNpGUVhwxg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe allowfullscreen="0" width="560" height="315" src="https://www.youtube.com/embed/fJNpGUVhwxg?fs=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" donotallowfullscreen></iframe>

-Direct link in-case the embed doesn't work: [https://www.youtube.com/watch?v=fJNpGUVhwxg](https://www.youtube.com/watch?v=fJNpGUVhwxg)
+Direct link to video: [https://www.youtube.com/watch?v=fJNpGUVhwxg](https://www.youtube.com/watch?v=fJNpGUVhwxg)

 Hope it helps.